 Even so, it’s something I’ve been doing for the last few years.
 Along the way, I’ve come up with a few ways to keep the size down, the weight low, and generally make it a bit easier to manage the difficulty of duplication.

 For a little bit of background, I carry a pair of Nikon DSLRs around.

-I carry a stack of high capacity cards with me for when I run out, so I’ll never be caught in a pinch, and since they both use the same cards, it reduces the hassle as I can pull from the same pile of cards for each.
+I carry a stack of high capacity cards with me so I’ll never be caught out.
+Since both cameras use the same cards, it reduces the hassle — I can pull from the same pile of cards for each.